 In terms of key insights, the report stated, “Ethical behaviour in organisations had the highest relevance at 72%.”

 "Unethical behaviour ultimately damages organisations and their personnel.
-Lost customers, employees and sales, and the loss of a hard-won good reputation can take years to rebuild.
+Lost customers, employees and sales, and the loss of a hard-won reputation can take years to rebuild.
 Some organisations may never recover.
 Conversely, running a company with consistent integrity and high ethical values is simply good business.”

 In addition, section 137 of the Companies Act outlines that: